castorini/anserini/docs/experiments-msmarco-doc.md

 This dataset is part of the [MS MARCO Document Ranking Leaderboard](https://microsoft.github.io/MSMARCO-Document-Ranking-Submissions/leaderboard/).
 Let's try to replicate runs on there!

-A few minor details to pay attention to: the official metric is MRR@100, so we want to only return the top 100 hits, and the submission files to the leaderboard has a slightly different format.
+A few minor details to pay attention to: the official metric is MRR@100, so we want to only return the top 100 hits, and the submission files to the leaderboard have a slightly different format.
 So, we use `SearchMsmarco` instead of `SearchCollection`:

 ```bash